State Pension (United Kingdom): Married couples

 Before April 2016, a wife or husband could claim extra basic State Pension based on the National Insurance contributions paid by his or her husband or wife (this extra is called a Category B pension).

 If a woman has a Category A basic State Pension of less than 60 per cent of the full basic State Pension, then when she reaches her State Pension Age, she will have her basic State Pension topped-up to 60 per cent of her husband's Category A basic State Pension, once her husband reaches pension age.

 Men, born after 5 April 1945, are able to claim a Category B pension based on their wives' contribution record.
 Similarly, civil partners who reach State Pension Age on or after 6 April 2010 are able to claim a Category B pension on the same basis.

 No provision has been made for married partners to claim a reduced pension under the New State Pension, as it is intended people will have longer working lives and personal contribution records to claim against.

-Pension top-ups

-Married women with young children and careers can claim credits of National Insurance contributions.

-Pensioners with low incomes, or without enough qualifying years can claim Pension Credit.

-An 'age addition' of 25p a week is paid to people over 80.